The spectrum of a quantum Lifshitz black hole in two dimensions: Introduction

 The intersection of the two curves $E_{\text{BH}}$ and $E_{\text{Hawking}}$, implies the presence of a conjectured gap above extremality, $E_{\text{gap}}$, below which the semi-classical thermodynamics no longer applies (see \autoref{fig:puzzle-diagram}) since even emitting a single quanta of Hawking radiation would lead to inconsistencies in the semi-classical analysis of the black hole thermodynamics.

-Several different aspects of these two\footnote{It has been suggested from a random-matrix model prescription that the large ground state degeneracy and the gravity spectral gap are intricately connected and go hand in hand \cite{Johnson:2024tgg}.} apparent puzzles have been studied throughout the years and many resolutions have been proposed for determining the energy levels of a charged black hole.
+Several different aspects of these two\footnote{It has been suggested from a random-matrix model prescription that a large gap will appear whenever there is a mechanism producing a high degree of ground state degeneracy \cite{Johnson:2024tgg, Hernandez-Cuenca:2024icn}.} puzzles have been studied throughout the years and many resolutions have been proposed for determining the energy levels of a charged black hole.
 Early work on microstate counting for supersymmetric extremal black holes by Strominger and Vafa \cite{Strominger:1996sh} showed that it was possible to reproduce the correct Bekenstein-Hawking entropy from a microscopic prescription and seemed to imply that there indeed was a large ground state degeneracy present at extremality.
 Furthermore Maldacena and Susskind \cite{Maldacena:1996ds} provided D-brane constructions with gaps between extremal and near-extremal states.
 Maldacena and Strominger \cite{Maldacena:1997ih} later provided a gravitational derivation of the proposed mass-gap scale purely from supersymmetric Einstein-Maxwell gravity without retorting to string theory arguments.
 The existence of mass-gap in the case of supersymmetric black holes which preserve two supercharges or more is strongly supported by a vast gallery of examples, see e.g.~\cite{Heydeman:2020hhw, Boruch:2022tno, Iliesiu:2022kny, Iliesiu:2022onk, Sen:2023dps}.
 Notably, in the case of $\mathcal{N} = 1$ supersymmetric black holes do not exhibit a gapped spectrum \cite{Stanford:2024mek}.
 Deformations of $\mathcal{N} = 2$ SYK are also able to close the spectral gap \cite{Heydeman:2024ohc}.